-The U.S. Air Force conducted a combat exercise at Hill Air Force Base in Utah on Monday, showing off 52 of its top tier F-35 fighter jets.
+The U.S. Air Force conducted a combat exercise at Hill Air Force Base in Utah, in January 2020 showing off 52 of its top tier F-35 fighter jets.

-The combat exercise with the 52 F-35A Lightning IIs was conducted by the active-duty 388th Fighter Wing and Reserve 419th FW, which are collectively home to 78 aircraft, the Air Force said in a statement on Monday.
+The combat exercise with the 52 F-35A Lightning IIs was conducted by the active-duty 388th Fighter Wing and Reserve 419th FW, which are collectively home to 78 aircraft, the Air Force said in a statement at the time.

 “As the Air Force’s only combat-capable F-35A units, the wings must be prepared to launch any number of aircraft to support the national defense mission at a moment’s notice.
 Last year, they began regularly supporting combat operations with the F-35A with consecutive deployments,” the Air Force said in the statement.